vivsridh4/VickyBytes/GitHub_Actions_Series/README.md

 :seedling: **Hack - 03:** Build & Deploy a Java function app to Azure Functions using GitHub Actions.

 :seedling: **Hack - 04:** Use any of the Azure community policy with GitHub Actions.
+Find all community policy here - [Polices Repo](https://github.com/Azure/Community-Policy/tree/master/Policies)

-more hacks to come!
+:seedling: **Hack - 05:** Run a training on Azure Machine Learning and get status of pipelines & publish pipeline endpoint using "output" workflow command.